Rodney Roloff, Senior Mortgage Broker Written by Rodney Roloff

 ZIP covers 3-4% of your CalPLUS loan amount specifically for closing costs.
 Unlike MyHome which helps with down payments, ZIP focuses solely on closing expense assistance.

-Zero interest means exactly that - no interest accumulation over time.
+Zero interest means exactly that.
+No interest accumulation over time.
 The amount you receive equals the amount you eventually repay, regardless of how long you own the home.

 ZIP availability requires CalPLUS first mortgages but the combination often provides better overall benefits than using MyHome with other loan types.
 The zero-interest feature creates substantial long-term savings.